danoctavian/bluntly/README.md

 Bluntly allows you to setup a secure connection to a peer by only knowing its public key (and it knowing yours).

 No servers needed, no NAT getting in the way.
-It's a POC (proof-of-concept) so don't start talking with snowden with this shit.
+It's a POC (proof-of-concept) so don't start talking with snowden with this.

 ![alt text](https://github.com/danoctavian/bluntly/blob/master/docs/chat-diagram.png "fuuak")